citp/privacy-policy-historical/k/ka/kar/kareo.com.md

-> *The following text is extracted and transformed from the kareo.com privacy policy that was archived on 2009-10-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091002220141id_/http%3A//www.kareo.com/terms/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kareo.com privacy policy that was archived on 2010-05-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100516081748id_/http%3A//www.kareo.com/terms/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Medical Billing Software - Kareo.com
+# Privacy Policy - Medical Billing Software - Kareo

 ## Protecting your privacy on our web-based medical billing software